 How It Works

-Step 1: Template
+Template

 We have developed a template (viewable here) to help data providers create datasets that are ready for ingestion into the FuTRES knowledge base.
 The field names in the template largely correspond to Darwin Core terms.
 Since Darwin Core is the most commonly used standard for sharing biodiversity occurrence data, these fields may already be pre-existing in most collections databases, or if not, they can be easily mapped or crosswalked from other existing fields.

-Step 2: Ontology
+Ontology

-The FuTRES data model provides each row as a measurement (long format).
+The FuTRES data store serves dataset where each row is a unique measurement (long format).
 This differs from how researchers may normally collect data, where each row is a specimen.
 Having each row as a measurement makes it easier for the pipeline as well as for subsequent analyses.
-Each measurement has a unique diagnosticID.
-These diagnosticIDs are connected to each other via materialSampleID or groupingID.
-The materialSampleIDs are unique to each specimen.
-The materialSampleIDs are grouped by individualID, which are unique for each organism.
-As an example, a dataset with four measurements, two from the illium and two from the femur all belonging to the individual animal would look like this:
+Each measurement (row) has a unique diagnosticID.
+These diagnosticIDs of the same element are connected to each other via materialSampleID.
+The materialSampleIDs (elements) of the same indiby individualID.
+As an example, a dataset with four measurements, two from the illium and two from the femur, all belonging to the individual would look like this:

 individualID | materialSampleID | catalogNumber | diagnosticID | scientificName | measurementType | measurementValue | measurementUnit |